deltachat/deltachat-core-rust/draft/aeap-mvp.md

 - When receiving a message: If we are going to assign a message to a chat, but the sender is not a member of this chat\
   AND the signing key is the same as the direct (non-gossiped) key of one of the chat members\
   AND there is a `Chat-Version` header\
-  AND the message timestamp is newer than the contact's `lastseen` (to prevent changing the address back when messages arrive out of order):
+  AND the message timestamp is newer than the contact's `lastseen` (to prevent changing the address back when messages arrive out of order) (this condition is not that important since we will have eventual consistency even without it):

   Replace the contact in _all_ groups, possibly deduplicate the members list, and add a system message to all of these chats.